AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments.md

 >
 >AEM also supports the translation of fragment content.
 See [Creating Translation Projects for Content Fragments](/help/assets/creating-translation-projects-for-content-fragments.md) for further information.
 -->

-## Types of Content Fragment {#types-of-content-fragment}

-Content fragments can be either:

-* Simple fragments

-  * These have no predefined structure.

-  * They contain only text, and images.

-  * These are based on the **Simple Fragment** template.

-* Fragments that contain structured content

-  * These are based on a [Content Fragment Model](/help/assets/content-fragments/content-fragments-models.md), which predefines a structure for the resulting fragment.

-  * These can also be used to realize Content Services using the JSON Exporter.

 ## Content Type {#content-type}